Line items

 Adding from the catalog

 The fastest path is Add service inside a room (or Add additional service in the Additional services section).
-The catalog search opens.
+The catalogue search opens.
 Type a fragment of the name, pick the item, done.
-Unit price, unit, and the calculation method all come from the catalog.
+Unit price, unit, and the calculation method all come from the catalogue.

-You set the catalog up once in Services & Pricing → Catalog.
-The cleaner the catalog, the faster every future quote.
+You set the catalogue up once in Services and pricing → Catalogue.
+The cleaner the catalogue, the faster every future quote.

 Adding a custom item (off-catalog)

-If the service isn't in the catalog, click Add custom service (or Add custom item for the additional section).
+If the service isn't in the catalogue, click Add service outside catalogue (or Add custom item for the additional section).
 Fill in:

 - Name (required)